stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 The Access Token needs to be passed to your API in the Authorization header, using the Bearer method.
 We can then proceed to authenticate the request with the same method as we did before:

-    result = app.authenticate(allowed_scopes, http_method, uri, body, headers)
+    result = authenticator.authenticate(headers=headers, http_method=http_method, uri=uri, body=body, scopes=allowed_scopes)
     if result:
         print result.account
     else:
         "Invalid or expired Token"

-Notice the `allowed_scopes` parameter has a different meaning here than it did above.
+Notice the `scopes` parameter has a different meaning here than it did above.
 We can use it to specify allowed scopes for the specific endpoint the user is accessing (in this case /troopers/tk421/equipment).
 If the Access Token was not generated with all the scopes that this endpoint requires, the authentication will fail and the `result` variable will be empty.